sapi/eu4Replay/README.md

   * you will be prompted for somewhere to save the file, so that you may re-use it in future
   * this should only be required if you are using a new map (eg, a mod)

-A provinces file for the default map is available here: https://dl.dropboxusercontent.com/u/1402749/provinces.zip
+A provinces file for the default map is available at https://dl.dropboxusercontent.com/u/1402749/provinces.zip

 This file must be unzipped before use.

-## Loading a Save File
+### Loading a Save File

 Next, you need to load a save file, by choosing File -> Saves -> Load Save File.